-Media cal items
+Medical items

 Insect repellent

 Antiseptic ointment (e.g., Bactine) and Band-Aids

 Antibiotic cream such as Neosporin

-Pepto Bismol

-Advil, aspirin, Tylenol, or whatever you take for pain
+Pepto Bismol Advil, aspirin, Tylenol, or whatever you take for pain

 Sunscreen (25 or higher SPF is recommended)

 Hand sanitizer

 Hand wipes (antibacterial)

-ing suggestions
+Clothing suggestions

 Avoid dark colors as they attract mosquitoes.
 Khaki is one of the best colors.

 Long pants or knee length shorts (Honduran men usually wear long pants)

 Knee length (or longer) skirts for women if desired

 T-shirts and/or tops that are cool, comfortable, and modest

 At least one nice outfit for church

 Light jacket or sweater during the evening

-Comfortable walking shoes
+Comfortable walking shoes Sneakers for playing games with the children/youth

 Flip-flops to wear in the shower

 Shorts and t-shirts for sleeping

-onal Items
+Personal Items

 Soap

 Deodorant/body powder

 Toothpaste and toothbrush

 Shampoo

 Personal bottle for carrying water during the day

 Umbrella (the small folding kind are best) or a lightweight raincoat

-Hat Pair of leather or cetter work gloves
+Hat Dair of leather or cetten work gloves

-Pair of leather or cotton work gloves
+Pair of leather or cotton work gloves Bible and pen/pencil

-Bible and pen/pencil Trash bag for your dirty clothes
+Trash bag for your dirty clothes

 Camera

 Spending money in US dollars for souvenirs and snacks (no traveler's checks please)

 A cheap watch to keep track of time when doing activities with the children

-A cheap water to keep track of time when doing activities with the children

-Items s to leave at home
+Items to leave at home

 Clothing that you do not want to spoil

 Expensive watches and jewelry

 Bottled water - (you can purchase this locally)

 Bedding and towels are provided for your use at the team house.
-If you wish to bring your own

-towel and/or bedding to use and donate at the end of the week, you may.
+If you wish to bring your own towel and/or bedding to use and donate at the end of the week, you may.